-- information that the company has disclosed based on the disclosure obligation of a listed company - articles of association - redemption clauses included in the articles of association, if any - shares, share capital and major shareholders as well as the flagging announcements for the past 12 months - shareholder agreements that the company is aware of - financial statements and the report by the board of directors as well as the auditors' report and annual report for the previous financial period, if any - · a calendar of events, including - the date of disclosure of the financial statements release - the date of disclosure of interim reports - the date of disclosure of interim management statements, if any - the date of the annual general meeting - the week during which the financial statements and report by the board of directors are disclosed - the information mentioned in recommendation 51 on the supervisory board, where there is one
+- information that the company has disclosed to the public based on the disclosure obligation of a listed company - articles of association - redemption clauses included in the articles of association, if any - shares, share capital and major shareholders as well as the flagging announcements for the past 12 months - shareholder agreements that the company is aware of - financial statements and the report by the board of directors as well as the auditors' report and annual report for the previous financial period, if any - a calendar of events, which contains the following dates - the date of disclosure of the financial statements release to the public - the date of disclosure of interim reports to the public - the date of disclosure of interim management statements to the public, if any - the date of the annual general meeting - the week during which the financial statements and report by the board of directors are disclosed to the public - the information mentioned in recommendation 54 on the supervisory board, where there is one - information on the election process, composition and operations of nomination board, if the general meeting or supervisory board has established a nomination board consisting of shareholders or representatives of shareholders in order to prepare the election of directors, instead of a nomination committee.

 The open and clear presentation of investor information makes it easier to get an overall picture of the operations of the company.
-It is of central importance that the entities are clearly defined and can easily be found on the company website in an investor-friendly manner.
+It is of essential importance that the entities are clearly defined and can easily be found on the company website in an investor-friendly manner.
 The information may be presented on the company website by using technical solutions of various kinds.
+Links may be used in the manner of presenting the information, but the links must lead directly to the information searched.

-The company shall update the information on its website at certain intervals, in accordance with its own practices, so that the information on the website is up to date.
-It is practicable to present most of the information required as of the end of the previous financial period.
+The company shall update the information on its website at certain intervals, in accordance with its own practices, so that the information on the website is as up-to-date as possible.
+Part of the information is of such nature that it is appropriate to give it for the previous financial period.
 After the annual general meeting, the company should, however, update the information on its website, when necessary.